“I will be the foundation.”

 - ◆Resilient (CON) — Sorc 4: Proficiency in Constitution saves is essential for maintaining concentration on Bless and Spirit Guardians.
 By level 10, the +7/+8 CON save bonus makes it nearly impossible to lose concentration on low to moderate damage.

-- ◆Fey Touched — Sorc 8: +1 WIS (rounding from 13 to 14), free Misty Step once per day (essential mobility for a frontline caster), and Gift of Alacrity (initiative bonus to ensure buffs land before enemies act).
+- ◆Fey Touched — Sorc 8: +1 WIS (rounding from 13 to 14), free Misty Step 1x/day (essential mobility for a frontline caster), and Gift of Alacrity (1d8 initiative bonus to ensure buffs land before enemies act).

 Metamagic

 - ◆Quickened Spell: Turns an action spell into a bonus action.
-Cast a buff (triggering Voice of Authority) and still use your action for a cantrip or another spell in the same turn.
+Cast a buff (triggering Voice of Authority) and still use your action for Dodge, cantrip, or another spell in the same turn.

 - ◆Extended Spell: Doubles the duration of spells like Aid (now 16 hours instead of 8), Death Ward, and any long-duration concentration buff.
 Excellent for pre-combat preparation.